AravindSuresh-Bio/Bio-Firewall-PoC/README.md

 Clinical sequencing generates massive amounts of non-informative "Host" data (e.g., 99% Human background DNA in an infection sample), which clogs network bandwidth and incurs huge cloud storage costs.

 **The Solution:**
 ENGIN utilizes a **Negative Selection Algorithm** to intercept raw FASTQ reads at the source (the Edge).
 It automatically identifies and discards known Host reads while preserving Pathogen and Variant data.
-This results in **>90% Data Minimization** before the data ever touches the disk, ensuring faster downstream analysis and inherent GDPR compliance.
+This results in **>90% Data Minimization** before the data ever touches the disk, ensuring faster downstream analysis.

 ---